Active Directory and Azure OpenID

 By default, myDBR will use the AD user's sAMAccountName attribute as the username in myDBR.
 One can change that definition in user/defaults.php by overriding the $mydbr_defaults['active_directory']['mydbr_username'] value.
 The default value is {sAMAccountName}. myDBR will replace attribute names wrapped in {} with the corresponding values in the user's record in AD.
 To use the user's email as the username, one can use the mail attribute {mail} (or {userPrincipalName}).

-If one has a setup where users defined in multiple separate (different users) Active Directories need to be using myDBR, one can define additional Active Directory entry points.
-If more than one is defined, the user's login screen will show a popup of available Active Directories.
-One can name the default Active Directory in mydbr/ with the definition:
+If you have a setup where users from multiple, separate Active Directories (with different user bases) need to access myDBR, you can define additional Active Directory entry points.
+When more than one is defined, the login screen will display a dropdown allowing the user to select the appropriate Active Directory.
+You can set the name of the default Active Directory in mydbr/ with the following definition:

 $mydbr_defaults['active_directory']['visible_name'] = 'Primary one';

-To add additional Active Directories, one can use the `$mydbr_defaults['active_directory']['extra_domains']` array in mydbr/.
-Each array element represents a Active Directory.
-To make sure user names will be unique inside myDBR, make sure to use different mydbr_username-values for each AD.
-The format allows also additional text in the field.
-For example value 'US1:{sAMAccountName}' might produce a username 'US1:user'.
-All array fields are mandatory.
+To add additional Active Directories, use the $mydbr_defaults['active_directory']['extra_domains'] array in mydbr/.
+Each array element represents one Active Directory.
+To ensure usernames remain unique within myDBR, assign different mydbr_username values for each AD.
+The format also allows custom prefixes or text in the field.
+For example, the value 'US1:{sAMAccountName}' might result in a username like 'US1:user'.
+All array fields are required.

 $mydbr_defaults['active_directory']['extra_domains'] = array(